ScanMountGoat/ssbh_editor/README.md

 # ssbh_editor
 SSBH Editor is an application for viewing, editing, and validating models for Smash Ultimate.
 Report bugs or request new features in [issues](https://github.com/ScanMountGoat/ssbh_editor/issues).
-Download Windows releases in [releases](https://github.com/ScanMountGoat/ssbh_editor/releases).
+Download the program in [releases](https://github.com/ScanMountGoat/ssbh_editor/releases).

 ## Features
 The goal of SSBH Editor is to provide a more intuitive and robust visual editing experience compared to editing JSON files from ssbh_data.